ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 \subsection{Training details for reaction prediction}

 Both input and output sequences are represented as R-SMILES and tokenized, with reactant and product sequences truncated at $512$ tokens each.
 The context length of ChemFM is increased from $512$ tokens (used in pre-training) to $\num{1024}$ tokens to accommodate these longer sequences.
 Given the large size of the reaction datasets (e.g., USPTO-Full contains approximately 1 million reactions), fine-tuning was performed on an NVIDIA HGX H100 node with $8\times \qty{80}{\giga\byte}$ GPUs.
 We used empirical hyperparameter settings without conducting hyperparameter searches.
-The detailed hyperparameter settings are provided in Supplementary Table~\ref{table:hyperparameter_reaction}.
+The detailed hyperparameter settings are provided in Supplementary Table~\ref{table:hyperparameter_reaction}. {{We should note that, in forward reaction prediction, we only reported the results with full-parameter fine-tuning.
+However, LoRA fine-tuning remains a viable option.
+While its performance was slightly below that of full-parameter fine-tuning, it was still strong and competitive, so we report the latter as the main result.}}.